-November, the month of Thanksgiving, Thanksgiving Football, and of course pumpkins.
+Autumn, the season of Thanksgiving, Thanksgiving Football, and of course pumpkins.
 People go crazy over pumpkins during this time and it’s understandable, pumpkin stuff is awesome.
 So you better be ready to get your bake on with these awesome Pumpkin Spice Blondies!

-You get it; the list goes on and on and on.
-The number of things that you can do with pumpkins is truly stunning.
-I know what you are thinking, if pumpkins are truly that amazing, why do we only cook/bake with them in November, why not use it the whole year?
+The skeptics may still be thinking that if pumpkins are truly that amazing, it’s a bit weird most people only cook/bake with them in November.
+Why not use it the whole year?
 After all, canned pumpkins can last for a long time.
 That’s why they are called cans and not cants I guess.

 Get it?
 Cans, cants?
 Whatever.

 Now to the star of the show, that happens to be a blondie.
 I initially wanted to make pumpkin spice swirled brownies.
 As awesome as that idea sounds, I felt that the chocolate would completely over power the pumpkin spice mix.

 What I wanted to achieve was to make a dessert/snack that would have that awesome pumpkin spice taste, to have a melty fudgy taste, with very little sugar, no dairy, no eggs and a little boost in fiber and important nutrients without having any ingredients that would steal the show from the pumpkin spice.
 No, I’m not asking for too much.

 Here is how I proceeded to check each one of these boxes:

 - Eggs: I used flax eggs instead.
 This one checks two boxes for me, as flax eggs are rich in nutrients and fiber!